strangebuzz/sfcw.dev/README.txt

 ————————————————————————————————————————————————————————————————————————————————
-            = sfcs.dev, miniwebsite for the Sfcw dev tool =
+            = sfcw.dev, mini website for the Sfcw dev tool = ————————————————————————————————————————————————————————————————————————————————
-————————————————————————————————————————————————————————————————————————————————

 @Tmp